HBRS-MAAS/ws18-project-mas_maas/docs/messages/proofer.md

 -  Muffin: [int]
 -  Bread: [int]

-Product is a json object.
+Product is a JSON object.
 The key is the name of the product and the value is the quantity of each product type.
-We base this definition based on the sample json file.
-This is subject to change if the json message changes.
+We base this definition based on the sample JSON file.
+This is subject to change if the JSON message changes.

 ## Output Message